tetyanaloskutova/remote-works/docs/gettingstarted/configuration.rst

   Controls all prices entered and stored in the store as this single default currency (for more information, see :ref:`money_architecture`).

 ``DEFAULT_COUNTRY``
   Sets the default country for the store.
-It controls the default VAT to be shown if required, the default shipping country, etc.
+It controls the default VAT to be shown if required, the default delivery country, etc.

 ``CREATE_IMAGES_ON_DEMAND``
   Whether or not to create new images on-the-fly (``True`` by default).